Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-manipulate-flight-data.md

 1. Begin by returning to [Azure Notebooks](https://notebooks.azure.com) and creating a new notebook named "Flights" in the "Data Handling in Python" project that you created earlier.
 Select Python 3.6 as the language.

-1. Run the following statements in the notebook's first cell to import a pair of large CSV files from Azure blob storage:
+1. Run the following statements in the notebook's first cell to import a pair of CSV files from Azure blob storage:

 	```bash
 	!curl https://topcs.blob.core.windows.net/public/flight_data_part1.csv -o part1.csv